- Climbing Expeditions

 Prerequisites: Team members should have a basic understanding of mountain expedition living that could include a previous mountaineering course and/or climb of a lower elevation mountain.
 We recommend experience walking in crampons and use of an ice axe.
 You should also have previous high altitude experience that could include an ascent or two of mountains such as Rainier, Shasta, Mt.
 Blanc, Mexican Volcano summit or other comparable high altitude climbing experience.
 You should also be in excellent physical condition.

-Day 2: Sort Gear and visit the Permit Office in Mendoza, private transport to Pentitentes (2720m) and sleep in hotel.
+Day 2: Finalize any details and guide purchase climbing permits for you at the Permit Office in Mendoza.
+Private transport to Penitents and sleep in hotel.

-Day 3: Drive to Punta de Vacas trailhead and begin hike.
-Walk 8 kilometers to Las Lenas (2700m).
+Day 3: Drive to Punta del Inca trailhead and begin hike.
+Walk approximately 4 hours to Confluencia Camp.
 Easy trail walking and mules carry our baggage each day to basecamp.

 Day 13: Climb the traverse of rock and snow up the normal route to Independencia Hut and continue up through the Canaleta to the summit (6962m).
 Return to High Camp for sleep.

 Day 14-16: Extra days allowed for bad weather or additional acclimatization needs or adjustments to the schedule by the guide staff.
 (B,L,D)